 - It is recommended that the TAPS-1 and TAPS-2 (when indicated) be self-administered by clients either electronically or on paper.

-- If screening verbally, a staff person or health care provider that has been trained to administer the TAPS-1 and TAPS-2 in a consistent manner, reading questions as written, and not providing any additional information until after completion.
+- If screening verbally, a staff person or health care provider who has been trained to administer the TAPS-1 and TAPS-2 in a consistent manner, reading questions as written, and not providing any additional information until after completion.

 Have these tools been validated?